 The park has a few accommodation options — RV/trailer campsites, tent campsites, and cabins — plus a pool, restaurant, ice cream shop, and general store.

 Naturally, the most popular thing to do on the Delta is boating.
-You can launch your own boat or find one to rent from a local shop.
+You can launch your own boat or find one to rent from a local shop (more on that later).

 While you’re out on the water, pay a visit to Locke.
-Locke is a small historic town near Walnut Grove.
+Locke is a small historic town near Walnut Grove on the Sacramento River.

 The community of Locke was built in the early 20th century by Chinese immigrants who originally came to the area for levee construction work.
 Today, several of the town’s old wood buildings are leaning with age.